-[Our records show that you applied for health coverage from Virginia Medicaid on [Date].
-This letter tells you more about the decision and how it was made.
+Our records show that you applied for health coverage from Virginia Medicaid on January 20, 2022.
+This letter tells you more about the determination and how it was made.
 It has information about the household's health coverage choices and what to do next.
 It also explains what to do if you think we made a mistake.

+Medicaid Decision Summary for Your Household

+Household Member Name Decision Coverage Effective Date(s)

+Demon Slayer Not Eligible -- February 01, 2022 -

+Ongoing

-Medicaid Decision Summary for Your Household Household Member Name Decision Coverage Effective Date(s) [Case Name] Not Eligible March 01, 2020 - Ongoing To learn more about how we made our decision for each person, read the rest of this letter.
+To learn more about how we made our decision for each person, read the rest of this letter.